lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

 # Importance of Getting and Cleaning Data

+## UPDATE: Last Millennium Hurricane Activity linked to Endogenous Climate Variability

+On July 21st, 2023 a group of researchers published a preprint article titled [Last Millennium Hurricane Activity linked to Endogenous Climate Variability](https://bit.ly/44MysmT) that essentially extends the analysis I did on this topic in 2017 back to the past millennium.
+The study authors make four points that support assertions made in my article, including:

+*	Instrument records only extend back to the mid-19th century (p.
+4)
+*	Hurricane variability over the pre-industrial period (850 – 1851 AD) was similar in amplitude to modern variability (p.
+5)
+*	Sedimentary reconstruction of hurricane frequency is generally in agreement with hurricane observations from the 20th century, but a noticeable discrepancy exists between the late 19th century where a peak in hurricane frequency is seen in the observations but not the sedimentary reconstructions (p.
+6)
+*	Neither sediment-based nor SST-emulated hurricane reconstruction indicates that multidecadal hurricane frequency over the late 20th century is outside the range seen over the past millennium (p.
+11).

+## Original 2017 Article Introduction

 Hurricane Harvey was a major weather event in the United States during late August 2017.
 Within 48 hours of the time Harvey made landfall on August 25th, I observed a graphic posted on Twitter by [@datavisualinfo](http://bit.ly/2izTItC) regarding the frequency of hurricanes between 1851 and 2015.
 The graphic  illustrates why it is so important to thoroughly understand the data one collects. [@datavisualinfo](http://bit.ly/2izTItC) published the following chart to showcase their data visualization tool.

 <img src="./images/cleaningData-valueOfCleaningData01.png">